 Best cheap smartwatches under £100 and £200

 Smartwatches are becoming increasingly popular, even among less techy types.
-Fortunately, they're now far more affordable, so you no longer have to justify a large expense to get involved.
+Fortunately, we're now seeing a greater number of affordable watches appearing, so you no longer necessarily have to justify a large expense to get involved.

 Another great reason to consider a cheap smartwatch is that there are attractive discounts on slightly older models – you could find yourself saving more than 50% on the original retail price if you buy at the right time.